 Ever thought about what’s in season in March?
-There is no question that Spring has arrived- the flowers are out in full force and the winter jackets have been put back into storage.
+There is no question that Spring has arrived- the flowers are out in full force and the winter jackets are back in storage.
 But even though the cherry blossoms are in bloom, not much is being harvested from the veggie gardens at this time of year.
 Luckily, last years parsnips, carrots and beets have been kept cold in cellars for us all winter so we can still enjoy last seasons bounty while we wait for the new years crop.
 This Roasted Vegetable Buddha Bowl with Kale Pesto, Lentils and Barley is a great versatile dish, and an easy way to use up excess produce in your fridge.

-“Root vegetables such as carrots, beets, parsnips, turnips, potato and onion can be stored all winter long and are great additions to any winter or early spring dish.”
+“Root vegetables such as carrots, beets, parsnips, turnips, potato and onion can be stored all winter long and are great nutrient-packed additions to any winter or early spring dish.”

 I love this guide from Get Local BC which shows what produce is in season by month.
 It even extends to seasonal seafood and meat and dairy.
 Lucky for us kale and mushrooms are pretty much always in season.
 To create this dish, choose your favourite seasonal root vegetables, roast them and serve on top of barley.
-This dish can also be made gluten free by using quinoa.
+This dish can also be made gluten-free by using quinoa in place of barley.

 This recipes uses a Kale Pesto Recipe which I created for my Winter Kale Pesto Whole Wheat Pizza.
 This time I chose to make it vegan by using 1 tbsp. white miso paste in place of the parmesan cheese.
 The entire Kale Pesto Recipe will likely be used for this Roasted Vegetable Bowl Recipe but if you have any spare, it goes great on crackers!

-Seasonal Roasted Vegetable Bowl with Kale Pesto, Lentils and Barley
+Roasted Vegetable Buddha Bowl with Kale Pesto, Lentils and Barley